 As our family gets ready for a new year of homeschool fun adventures, I wanted to share my tips and tricks for planning and preparing for frugal Back to Homeschool fun (and entire year).

-You can click on any of the images below to go straight to Dollar Tree online and check out the good deals.
+You can tap on any of the images below to go straight to Dollar Tree online and see all the good deals.